 So the story about their crazy ex they told you, well guess what… this is the story that they are now telling the new target about you.
 The new target that they are now grooming the same way they groomed you.

 You will have to endure the calculated attempts on their part to hurt you by flaunting the new target so that you can see them and realize how much you are missing out.
 They are messing with your head to make you feel that the problem couldn’t possibly be them, and they couldn’t possibly be this horrible person because their new target is so happy with them.

-Make no mistake, their attempt IS deliberate and intentional to hurt you.
+His flaunting his new love IS deliberate and intentional to hurt you.
 They want to hurt you even though they were the ones who either discarded you or you left them because of THEIR abusive behavior towards you.